react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/MST-integration.md

 ```

 Note that `userProfileScreenParams` is a simple model with a `user` entry, while `productDetailScreenParams` is a map of `ProductDetailScreenParams` model.
 The reason we chose this shape of data is that we only have a single user profile screen in our app which reads its params from `userProfileScreenParams`. `productDetailScreenParams` is a map because the app can have several product screens on a stack.
 Each screen points to a `Product` instance saved in the map.
 The keys into the map are the React Navigation [keys](https://reactnavigation.org/docs/en/navigation-key.html#usage-with-the-navigate-navigation-actionshtml-navigate-call): think of the `key` as of an identifier of the route.

+Your navigation store may also be just one map where for each screen (regardless if it is a product or user profile screen), we store its navigation params.
+This is the approach taken in the [sample app](https://github.com/vonovak/react-navigation-mst-demo).

 ## Summary